EliGithe/Adv-ML-Project/README.md

-A description of the repository and code structure
+A description of the repository and code structure:

 readME